 - Development of acne where Rogaine was applied.

-- Increased or in the initial phases of the .
+- Increased hair loss or minoxidil shedding in the initial phases of the treatment.

-- Inflammation of the follicles may also develop in some individuals.
+- Inflammation of the hair follicles may also develop in some individuals.

 Excessive use of Rogaine or damaged protective barrier of the skin causes the Rogaine to infiltrate the blood and cause adverse side effects: